ObieSource/obiesourcebot/README.md

 venv/bin/pip3 install -r requirements.txt
 ```

-Or, if you have trouble running python venv, you can choose to run Obiesourcebot on Docker:
+Or, if you have trouble running python venv, you can choose to run Obiesourcebot on Docker, all you need is having Docker or Docker Desktop installed:

 ```bash
 docker build -t obiesourcebot .